loganmarchione/loganmarchione.com/content/posts/2022/02/index.md

 ## What I didn't like

 * IPv6 support _only_ when using their DNS manager - I'm very particular about my infrastructure and manage my DNS with Route53 using Terraform.
 This is probably a niche use case, but if you want to use Netlify with a custom domain, with external DNS, you can't have IPv6.
 Netlify offers an [IPv4 load balancer IP](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-an-apex-domain), but no equivalent for IPv6.
-I found at least a few forum posts requesting this feature ([one](https://answers.netlify.com/t/aaaa-ipv6-record-for-apex-domains/11872), [two](https://answers.netlify.com/t/ipv6-address-for-netlify-load-balancer/8768), [three](https://answers.netlify.com/t/ipv6-endpoint-for-main-load-balancer/667)), so I can't be the only one who wants this.
+I found a few forum posts requesting this feature ([one](https://answers.netlify.com/t/aaaa-ipv6-record-for-apex-domains/11872), [two](https://answers.netlify.com/t/ipv6-address-for-netlify-load-balancer/8768), [three](https://answers.netlify.com/t/ipv6-endpoint-for-main-load-balancer/667)), so I can't be the only one who wants this.
 I'd like to see Netlify add an IPv6 endpoint to their load balancer (apparently this is a limit of their DNS provider, NS1) or create a Terraform provider to allow programmatic management of DNS records.

 # Conclusion